What happens first?

 What happens when it’s finished?

 This helps to prevent any damage or smudging protecting the final piece.
-It also provides UV light resistance to help protect from color fading.

 It is recommended that you do not touch the finished portrait as the natural oils in your skin could potentially leave marks on the drawing surface.